VariantSync/VEVOS_Simulation/README.md

-# VEVOS - Variant Generation
+# VEVOS - Variant Simulation

-VEVOS is a tool suite for the simulation of the evolution of clone-and-own projects and consists of two main components: The ground truth extraction, called VEVOS/Extraction and the variant generation called VEVOS/Generation.
+VEVOS is a tool suite for the simulation of the evolution of clone-and-own projects and consists of two main components: The ground truth extraction, called VEVOS/Extraction and the variant simulation called VEVOS/Simulation.

-This repository contains VEVOS/Generation and thus the second part of the replication package for the paper _Simulating the Evolution of Clone-and-Own Projects with VEVOS_ submitted to the International Conference on Evaluation and Assessment in Software Engineering (EASE) 2022.
+This repository contains VEVOS/Simulation and thus the second part of the replication package for the paper _Simulating the Evolution of Clone-and-Own Projects with VEVOS_ submitted to the International Conference on Evaluation and Assessment in Software Engineering (EASE) 2022.
-VEVOS/Generation is a java library for generating variants with ground truth from an input software product line and dataset extracted with VEVOS/Extraction.
+VEVOS/Simulation is a java library for generating variants with ground truth from an input software product line and dataset extracted with VEVOS/Extraction.

 ![Generation Overview](docs/generation.pdf)

 ## Example Usage and Main Features

-VEVOS/Generation is supposed to be used by your research prototype on clone-and-own or variability in software systems.
+VEVOS/Simulation is supposed to be used by your research prototype on clone-and-own or variability in software systems.
 In the following we give a step by step example in how the library can be used to
   - parse the ground truth dataset extracted by VEVOS/Extraction,
   - traverse the datasets' evolution history,
-  - sample variants randomly, or use a predefined set of variants for generation,
+  - sample variants randomly, or use a predefined set of variants for simulation,
   - generate variants for each step in the evolution history,
   - obtain the ground truth of generated variants.
 The examples source code can also be found in [GenerationExample.java](src/main/java/vevos/examples/GenerationExample.java).